AudreyBeard/python_remove_exif_from_jpg/README.md

 5. Run the EXE file.

-# Wait.. you are still reading?
-Do you want to know more?
+# How did you create the binary?

 I used "pyinstaller --onefile remove_exif.py" to convert the Python file into an EXE.